All Smiles Dental Centers: History

-Orthodontic operations and fraud accusations
+Controversy

 A U.S. Supreme Court decision stated that the State of Texas did not provide adequate dental care to socioeconomically disadvantaged children.
 As a result, five years prior to 2012, the state government added $1.4 million to the funds for providing dental services to poor children.
 This caused an increase in dental companies providing braces.
 Accordingly, the All Smiles company established its braces program.
 On one occasion the amount of money All Smiles billed Medicaid for braces equaled the amount that the State of Illinois spent on braces in Medicaid.
-For one two-year period All Smiles billed Medicaid for at least $15 million, overall twice the amount the entire State of Illinois billed Medicaid.
+For one two-year period, All Smiles billed Medicaid for at least $15 million, overall twice the amount the entire State of Illinois billed Medicaid.
 Three years prior to 2011, the company collected $5.4 million in Medicaid orthodontics expenses.
 The annual orthodontics bill increased almost twice to $10.2 million, collected in the year 2010.
 In 2011 All Smiles was one of the largest billers for braces in the State of Texas, and it had put braces on 1,000 children under the age of 12.
 The Medicaid program is only supposed to cover orthodontics if it corrects severe conditions such as cleft lip and palate or complications from another condition, such as Down syndrome or muscular dystrophy.

 Malouf and his wife Leanne were originally the sole owners of the chain.
 In 2010, Malouf sold much of the company to Valor Equity Partners.
 The All Smiles company stated that Chris Roussos, a non-dentist, became the head of the company.

 In the fall of 2012, as part of an investigation examining Medicaid fraud in Texas, the state Medicaid program began auditing All Smiles.
 The Federal Government charged Malouf with fraudulent Medicaid billing for four years ending in the year 2007; the charges did not include his large Medicaid brace expenditures.
 In March 2012 the company signed a corporate integrity agreement pledging to improve billing practices and employee training with regulators from the federal and Texas state governments.
 During that month the company re-paid $1.2 million to Medicaid and did not admit to wrongdoing.
 In an April 2012 hearing, Dr. Christine Ellis, an orthodontist in the North Texas region who served as one of the auditors, audited All Smiles claims from 2007 to 2011 and concluded that it had engaged in "overutilization" of benefits before and after the 2010 change in ownership.
 Ellis said that she complained about All Smiles to the Texas State Board of Dental Examiners but the board said that it was unable to handle the case.
 She said that she had discussed the matter with the Texas Attorney General's Office and the Texas Office of Inspector General (OIF) for Medicaid, but that the U.S. Department of Justice had not contacted her.